underpostnet/engine/README.md

 Software development kit (SDK) and engine for developing web client graphical user interface and APIs.

-Modular and stand-alone components client architecture with virtual URL navigation and reload consistency
+Modular and stand-alone components client architecture with virtual URL navigation and reload consistency.

 #### Install